seanhandley/stronghold/README.md

+# SoleMan

-# The Management Console App
+The Management Console App